adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Make Renove-GraphApplication process everything in the end since it has no output
+* Fix $app | get-graphapplicationcertificate | remove-graphapplicationcertificate
 * Add description to New-GraphApplication
 * Make GraphConnectionStatus commands not return connection info :(
 * Add Select-GraphConnection